 COVID-19: Hospitals in PoK get used PPE kits, masks with 'paan' stains

 Poor healthcare facilities in Pakistan were once again exposed when authorities at Sheikh Khalifa Bin Zaid Combined Military Hospital in Muzaffarabad complained of receiving personal protective equipment (PPEs) which were already used, with some of them stained with betel leaf.
-A tweet posted on the official account of the Chief Minister of Pakistan-occupied Kashmir, read, "Hospital across AJK (Pakistan-occupied Kashmir) has received around 3 lakh PPE kits from a military hospital, Rawalpindi but the kit we got in our hospital were already used before.
-Some of the masks had a red stain on them, after lab testing it was found those were paan (betel leaf) stain."
+The hospital tweeted from its official account, CMH Muzaffarabad, "Hospital across AJK (Pakistan occupied Kashmir) has received around 3 lakh PPE kits from a military hospital, Rawalpindi but the kit we got in our hospital were already used before.
+Some of the masks had a red stain on them, after lab testing it was found those were paan stain."

 Pakistan's tally of coronavirus cases soared to 45,898, with 1,932 new ones reported on Wednesday.
 With poor testing and trained medical staff, PoK has registered 133 COVID-19 cases whereas Gilgit Baltistan has reported 556 positive cases.